DarkLighting/vocalive/README.md

 ./vocalive.py -o out_file.txt http://blog.example.com
 ```
 It will create a file named "out_file.txt" in the same folder containing the unique words found in blog.example.com web page.
 You may specify the minimum length of words using the ```-m``` parameter.
 If you don't set that, the default length is 2 characters.

+*Feature requests are very welcome!*
+Please start a new issue on the top right corner of the screen for better organization.